What to do if the property you are renting needs repairs:

-- Contact your landlord/managing agent (as soon as possible if it is an emergency, eg a burst pipe).
+- Contact your landlord/managing agent as soon as possible if it is an emergency, for example, a burst pipe

 The landlord has a ‘reasonable time’ to do the repair.
 This will depend on the type of repair, how long it will take to do and if it is an emergency.
 Landlords of rented accommodation are required by law to ensure that all such accommodation meets the legal minimum requirements.